WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 _Total Feed_

-Now Facebook feed is ready to display on your website&nbsp;
+Now Facebook feed is ready to display on your website

 Note that you can fetch multiple pages simultaneously on your website.